Dhauliganga River: Nanda Devi glacier flood

-On 7 February 2021 a part of Nanda Devi Glacier, a Himalayan glacier in the Nanda Devi National Park, broke away and caused water levels in the Rishiganga and Dhauliganga rivers to rise.
-The Dhauliganga Dam at the Dhauliganga hydropower project at Reni village (30.485°N 79.691°E) was destroyed and another suffered a partial collapse.
-Initial reports said nine people were dead and 140 missing.
+On 7 February 2021, part of Nanda Devi Glacier, a Himalayan glacier in the Nanda Devi National Park, broke away and caused water levels in the Rishiganga and Dhauliganga rivers to rise.
+The Dhauliganga Dam at the Dhauliganga hydropower project at Reni village (30.485°N 79.691°E) was destroyed and another suffered partial collapse.
+Initial reports said nine people were killed and 140 missing.
 Water levels on the Alaknanda also rose.